 What does getting vaccinated involve?

 To be vaccinated you will get a needle in your arm.
-Our Clinic is providing the AstraZeneca vaccine and two doses are required, so two appointments will be needed – we’ll book your second appointment when you register.
+Two doses of a vaccine are required, so two appointments will be needed.

 Medical experts have studied COVID-19 vaccines to make sure they are safe.
 Most side effects are mild and don’t last for long.
 As with any vaccine or medicine, there may be rare and/or unknown side effects.